 - Preheat the oven at 200 degree Celsius.

-- Put the already chopped Hokkaido in a pan and cook until softened.
+- Put the already chopped Hokkaido in a pan with a little water and cook, covered, until softened.
 Add spices and sweeten if you think it is necessary (use honey, sweetener, sugar or whatever you like).

-- Make the crumbles: mix the cold butter, flour, pinch of salt and crushed poppy seeds quickly until you have a crumbly texture.
-Add the sugar last withouth mixing it too much.
+- Make the crumble: mix the cold butter, flour, pinch of salt and crushed poppy seeds quickly until you have a crumbly texture.
+Add the sugar last without mixing it too much.

 - Pour the pumpkin in a tray of appropriate size (ours is 20 x 22 x 5cm) and sprinkle the crumbles uniformely on top.
 Press them slightly down with a spoon.